Voile Magazine test sailing the Dragonfly 28

 Visual check of all cables is still required when changing the rigging.
 When trailering the boat, we strongly recommend focusing on side stay cables, as these easily bend when stepping the mast.
 Bended side stay cables near the terminal may cause the side stay cable to break.

-On all Dragonflys, please regularly check the forestay cable in the top by the terminal.
+On all Dragonfly’s, please regularly check the forestay cable in the top by the terminal.
 When furling, the spinnaker halyard may block the forestay, which can cause failure of the forestay.

-On Dragonflys built after 1989, the white 5 mm Teflon pad rings on the float deck need to be changed every 13-15 years – this is neither critical nor structural.
+The white 5 mm Teflon pad rings on the float deck need to be changed every 13-15 years – this is neither critical nor structural.
 For easy change of these pads/rings, you just bolt off the floats from the wings.

 Over the years, Quorning Boats has used the riggings links, so-called Quick-Links, in the Dragonfly production.
 When replacing these, it is of utmost importance to purchase links of same high quality or similar products carrying same strength (working load).
 Many products look the same, but do not carry the same strength.